Supporting Your Thyroid: A Closer Look at Hyper and Hypothyroidism

 Total Balance contains ingredients helpful to support healthy glandular inflammation, such as vitamins A, E, C, B complex, selenium and zinc which are needed in the conversion of T4 to T3 hormone, as well as amino acids (essential for balanced function), enzymes and other essential digestive ingredients (can be upset by reduced thyroid function).

 Essential fatty acids are also necessary for proper functioning of the thyroid gland, so an initial boost of these may help.
-We recommend our Omega 3/QH Ultra for maintenance with our two capsule per day dose.
+We recommend our Omega 3 / QH Premium for maintenance with our two capsule per day dose.
 This product also features Kaneka QH Ubiquinol (CoQ10), which is an important nutrient for energy production that can be affected by thyroid disruption.

 Proper sleep and moderate exercise may help regulate thyroid function, and so does controlling the stress you experience.
-If you feel you may need support in these areas, you may also wish to have a look at our Neuro-Natural Sleep or Neuro-Natural Serenity.
+If you feel you may need support in these areas, you may also wish to have a look at our Serene Saffron.

 While supplementation is an important part of overall health and well-being, it should be taken in conjunction with regular appropriate exercise, plenty of filtered water (1.5L-2L per day), quality sleep, stress management, healthy weight management, a positive mental attitude, and a varied and healthy nutrition lifestyle.